How Much of Your IRA Should You Convert to a Roth IRA?

 2) Your earnings are generally not taxed until they are withdrawn.
 You may also contribute the maximum amount—as of 2020, $6,000, or $7,000 if you are over 50—no matter how much money you make.

-The downside is that you must begin withdrawing funds once you turn 72 years old, and when you do, that money gets taxed then—at your effective rate then, not when you invested the money.
+The downside to traditional IRA is that you must begin withdrawing funds once you turn 72 years old, and when you do, that money gets taxed at your then—effective rate.
 If you are in a higher tax bracket or tax rates have increased, you will take a hit.

 Unlike with a traditional IRA, you do not have to pay taxes when you withdraw from a Roth IRA.
 Instead, the money is deposited into the account after-tax.
 Roth IRAs are thus well-suited to individuals who expect to be in a higher tax bracket or have a higher tax rate when they withdraw money.